 Opera also has some privacy tools that make life easier when browsing, including a built-in ad blocker and a free VPN.
 The latter is great for keeping yourself safe when using public WiFi, even if the choice of server locations is limited.

 Extensions are available in aplenty, thanks to the Chrome heritage, as are themes to personalise the aesthetic.
 You can also use Workspaces now, which is essentially the same as Group Tabs in Safari.
 Here you add new Workspaces (giving them names and choosing a relevant icon), then open various tabs in each one.
 This means you can quickly switch between themed webpages, simplifying things and stopping you having a million ones open at the same time.
+There’s also Pinboards, which is essentially a built-on version of Pinterest that lets you collect images from around the web and build them into mood boards.

 If you’re looking for a browser that not only protects your privacy online, but also reduces the need for other apps on your system, Opera has much to offer.